macloo/python-adv-web-apps/docs/flask_forms.rst

 Put the form in a template
 ++++++++++++++++++++++++++

-** EDITS NEEDED BELOW **

 Before we break all that down and explain it, let’s look at the code in the template *index.html*:

 .. literalinclude:: ../python_code_examples/flask/actors_app/templates/index.html
    :language: jinja
-   :lines: 1-35
+   :lines: 1-34
    :linenos:
-   :emphasize-lines: 27
+   :emphasize-lines: 25
    :caption:

-**Where is the form?** This is the amazing thing about Flask-WTF — by configuring the form as we did *in the Flask app,* we can generate a form with Bootstrap styles in HTML using nothing more than the template you see above. **Line 27 is the form.**
+**Where is the form?** This is the amazing thing about Flask-WTF — by configuring the form as we did *in the Flask app,* we can generate a form with Bootstrap styles in HTML using nothing more than the template you see above. **Line 25 is the form.**

 .. figure:: _static/images/rabbit_hat.png
    :alt: Drawing of magician pulling rabbit from hat